phinze/writeheavy.com/_posts/2011-10-23-reintroducing-tmux-to-the-osx-clipboard.markdown

 ### Why it's broken

-Github user `ChrisJohnsen` has done a great job of researching and explaining what's happening here.
+GitHub user `ChrisJohnsen` has done a great job of researching and explaining what's happening here.
 I will defer to [his awesome in-depth explanation](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) of both the problem and his solution, which is at the core of our workaround.